+'''

-pip install -r requirements.am.txt && pip install -r requirements.ui.txt
+pip -r requirements.txt && pip -r requirements.ui.txt

+'''

 If you wish to install the Deep Zoom Worker, then pyvips needs to be installed in the virtual environment as well.
 Please check the install guide for details on how to install the library and the system bindings.